rtek1000/W1209-firmware-modified/M2EF-firmware-Timer/Readme.md

 ![image](https://raw.githubusercontent.com/rtek1000/W1209-firmware-modified/master/M2EF-firmware-Timer/Doc/M2EF-Board_display_remote.png)

-Information about this firmware [here](https://github.com/rtek1000/W1209-firmware-modified/tree/master/W1209-firmware-Timer).
+- Information about this alternative firmware [here](https://github.com/rtek1000/W1209-firmware-modified/tree/master/W1209-firmware-Timer).
-(This firmware is an adaptation of the firmware for the W1209 board)
+- - (This firmware is an adaptation of the firmware for the W1209 board)